 Prestige Service Training's Diploma of Business if offered to students wanting to develop the skills and knowledge to create further educational and employment opportunities.
 Some of the units explored include Managing their own professional development, providing systems and processes for a safe work environment, chairing meetings, as well as setting up their own workforce.
-The course is offered 1 year in duration to eligible students in Term 4, Year 11 to Term 3, Year 12.

 This is competency-based assessment.
-We understand that each student learns differently and we will tailor the program to suit the eeds of each individual.
+We understand that each student learns differently and we will tailor the program to suit the needs of each individual.
 Focussing on their strengths and using that to build their assessments so that what they produce is understood and they can harness those skills and abilities when they enter the business world.